- Different strengths available

 How does it work?

 Pravastatin prevents the production of cholesterol by the liver and also reduces the levels of cholesterol and other fats in your body.
-Pravastatin does this by blocking the action of a certain enzyme which is needed to make cholesterol.
+Pravastatin does this by blocking the action of a certain enzyme that is needed to make cholesterol.
 This is important because when there is excessive cholesterol, you can accumulate small fatty patches on the wall of blood vessels and block them.
-This increases number of heart and blood vessel diseases, such as heart attack and stroke.
+This increases the number of heart and blood vessel diseases, such as heart attack and stroke.

-How to take Pravastatin
+How to use Pravastatin